360Me/360Me-Webapp/README.md

 # 360Me Web App

-**Note: This does not run right now - this commit just to show basic structure (which will definetly change)**
+**Note: This does not run right now - this commit just to show basic structure (which will definitely change)**

 ## Getting Started